amac714/socketio_chat_app/README.md

 # socketIO_chat_app

-Simple chat up to learn basics of socket.io
+Simple chat app to learn basics of socket.io

+Built with Node.js and jQuery

 # To do
 ~~allow usernames~~